ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

     image_south = raytracer.trace_rays(incident_ray_direction=incident_ray_direction_south)
     image_south = raytracer.normalize_bitmap(image_south)

-If we plot the output we get the following flux density image!
+If we plot the output, we get the following flux density image!

 .. figure:: ./images/tutorial_south_flux.png
    :width: 80 %
    :align: center

-That's it - a simple example of heliostat raytracing with ``ARTIST``!
+That's it – a simple example of heliostat raytracing with ``ARTIST``!

 Of course, this one scenario is capable of performing raytracing for any incident ray direction.
 For example, we can consider three further incident ray directions and perform raytracing using a helper function that combines alignment and